semgrep/semgrep-docs/docs/cheat-sheets/go-command-injection.md

 template: cheat-sheet-base.html
 title: Command Injection Prevention for Go
 summary: |-
-  This is Command injection prevention cheat sheet by r2c.
+  This is a Command injection prevention cheat sheet by r2c.
-  It contains code patterns of potential ways to run an OS command in an application.
+  It contains code patterns of potential ways to run an OS commands or code in an application.
   Instead of scrutinizing code for exploitable vulnerabilities, the recommendations in this cheat sheet pave a safe road for developers that mitigates the possibility of Command injection in your code.
   By following these recommendations, you can be reasonably sure your code is free of Command injection.